-In late August last year, this same apple variety looked like this.
+Here’s that same apple three weeks later, in August.
 Quite a difference, but if you’re not patient enough, you’d miss out on this transformation and would assume you have a tart green apple instead of the sweet delicious red apple you could enjoy if you wait.

 3. Ease of Separation from Tree

 Ripe apples come off a tree quite easily – they don’t need to be tugged or pulled.
 Simply hold the bottom of the apple, lift it against the stem and twist.
 If it doesn’t come off easily, it’s not ripe.